Keoffor/frontend-topicpedia/README.md

 ## Accessing the Application on the Internet
 Users can access the app on the internet using this url - [topicpedia.kendo.vip](https://topicpedia.kendoc.vip)

 The app is deployed on https with an Nginx Ingress Controller.
-A self signed Certificate was used for the TLS data encrpytion configuration.
+A self-signed Certificate was used for the TLS data encrpytion configuration.

-`Note:` The infrastructure used to deploy this app on the internet is personal managed hence it may not be running at all times as a production grade infrastructure.
+`Note:` The infrastructure used to deploy this app on the internet is individually managed hence it may not be running at all times as a production grade infrastructure.